destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 # What do we want to achieve?

 [destroy.systems](/) is not a huge company.
-Actually, it's just [some folks](/authors) who want to write about technical stuff and share some interesting experiments.
+Actually, it's just [some folks](/authors) who want to write about technical stuff and share interesting experiments.
 Not being a huge company also means that we don't have lots of resources to spare, we bought a domain and that's already a lot, considering that it won't generate any revenue.
 Having the domain, we would love to have some custom emails but, for sure, on the cheap side.

-Also, we would like to have addresses for services as well (github@destroy.systems, circleci@destroy.systems, for example) and have this automatically routed to somewhere else.
+We would like to have addresses for services as well (github@destroy.systems, circleci@destroy.systems, for example) and have this automatically routed to somewhere else.

 Then you'll say: _you can actually do that, there's this fancy tool called [Mailgun](https://www.mailgun.com) that probably achieves what you folks want._